vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 The long legs should be cut back to size.

 The purpose is to prevent making imposing furnishings.

+When visiting a lay-person whose house is furnished with elaborately decorated chairs or beds, a bhikkhu may sit on them without an offense, but lying down on them is a *dukkaṭa*.
+(Cv.VI.8)

 ## Pc 88, Cotton stuffing